-- Original peer-reviewed scientific publications: The most traditional sense of original basic and applied research is the presentation of that material in formally peer-reviewed publications in scientific journals. - Invited review publications: One of the more important components of developing national and international recognition for research capabilities is the publication of significant reviews in leading disciplinary scientific journals or review publications. - Book chapters and book editing: Ongoing research activity may be published in books or specialized monographs of scientific meetings.
-While these may have varying value and occasionally be of major importance in chronicling or providing direction to a research area, they should not be interchanged with the invited reviews mentioned above. - Popular press articles and research application bulletins: Publication opportunities exist which are targeted toward specific components of the lay audience in the popular press or applied agricultural service bulletins.
+- Original peer-reviewed scientific publications: The most traditional sense of original basic and applied research is the presentation of that material as a peer-reviewed publication in scientific journals. - Invited review publications: One of the more important components of developing national and international recognition for research capabilities is the publication of significant reviews in leading disciplinary scientific journals or review outlets. - Book chapters and book editing: Recognition of discipline-specific expertise is accomplished through ongoing research activity that may be published in books or specialized monographs of scientific meetings. - Popular press articles and research application bulletins: Publication opportunities exist which are targeted toward specific groups of the lay audience in the popular press or applied agricultural service bulletins.
 This type of publication provides an important component of scientific education and application. - Textbooks, educational software and teaching materials: There is an ever-increasing demand for educational materials for use in laboratories, lecture courses, workshops, and continuing education.
 Some of these materials find access to large interdisciplinary markets and some are used entirely within the local domain.
-The importance of these materials depends on the quality and extended impact of the materials on a wide community. - Products of research experiences: As a result of research investigations, many products are developed which provide valuable end-products in themselves and traditionally represent a variety of integrated research and production-oriented activities.
+The importance of these materials depends on the quality and extended impact of the materials on a wide community. - Products of research experiences: As a result of research investigations, many products are developed which provide valuable end-products that traditionally represent a variety of integrated research and productionoriented activities.
 The utility of the research product should be examined in the performance criteria assessment.
-Included in this forum are the development of patented and non-patented products and/or techniques encompassing the formulation of germplasm/varieties, software, equipment, models, etc. - Technology transfer: Invention disclosures, patents, copyrights, trademarks, consulting and participation in extension educational programs are important indicators of research performance. - Development of extramural funding activities: Successful research programs in many areas are able to attract extramural research support from competitive state, federal and industrial sources.
+Included in this forum are the development of patented and non-patented products, techniques encompassing the formulation of germplasm/varieties, software, equipment, models, etc., and/or data sets (open access or otherwise), statistical code, or decision support tools. - Technology transfer: Invention disclosures, patents, copyrights, trademarks, consulting and participation in extension educational programs are important indicators of research performance. - Development of extramural funding activities: Successful research programs in many areas are able to attract extramural research support from competitive state, federal and industrial sources as well as private and nongovernmental sources (other than industry).
 The development of competitive funding should be evaluated for the provision of a consistent, directed research program.
-In addition, it is becoming increasingly possible to develop extramural teaching/research funding relative to the national concerns regarding the future status of scientific education and research. - Participation in scientific meetings, invited seminars and related activities: An indication of research activity can be demonstrated by participation in scientific meetings, particularly as invited speakers at major symposia.
-In addition, however, published abstracts and short published research reports associated with meetings can contribute to the evaluation of research quality. - Peer recognition, awards, and commendations: The peer-recognition of research accomplishments and their impact on clientele groups provides a valuable indicator of the external impact and significance of the research program. - Solicitation of scientific expertise: Requests to serve on decision-making panels (i.e. program reviews, consultation with government or industry, select scientific panels, publication editorial work, and peer grant review) represent measures of the potential importance of scientific effort.
+In addition, it is becoming increasingly possible to develop extramural teaching/research funding relative to the national concerns regarding the future status of scientific education and research.

+- Participation in scientific meetings, invited seminars and related activities: An indication of research activity can be demonstrated by participation in scientific meetings, particularly as invited speakers at major symposia.
+In addition, published abstracts and short published research reports associated with meetings can contribute to the evaluation of research quality. - Peer recognition, awards, and commendations: The peer-recognition of research accomplishments and their impact on clientele groups provides a valuable indicator of the external impact and significance of the research program. - Solicitation of scientific expertise: Requests to serve on decision-making panels (e.g., program reviews, consultation with government or industry, select scientific panels, editorial boards, and peer grant review) represent measures of the potential importance of scientific effort.

 Invited reviews, citations, and appraisals in the publications of others constitute a particularly significant testimony of importance.
-The record of research grant proposals and fellowships both submitted and awarded should be examined and interpreted.
+The record of published research (using citation and impact metrics) and research grant proposals and fellowships, both submitted and awarded, should be examined and interpreted.
 These components should demonstrate a positive pattern of professional development of the faculty member as a creative scholar.
 Original work typically should be considered as evidence of scholarly work and productivity only after acceptance for publication or presentation.

-4.3.
-Service
+4.2.
+Teaching